Suicide by aircraft

-Suicide by pilot is an aviation event in which a pilot deliberately crashes or attempts to crash an aircraft in a suicide attempt, sometimes to kill passengers on board or people on the ground.
-This is sometimes described as a murder–suicide.
-It is suspected as being a possible cause of the crashes of several commercial flights and is confirmed as the cause in others.
-Generally, it is difficult for crash investigators to determine the motives of the pilots, since they sometimes act deliberately to turn off recording devices or otherwise hinder future investigations.
-As a result, pilot suicide can be difficult to prove with certainty.
+Suicide by aircraft or aircraft-assisted suicide is an aviation event in which a pilot or another person onboard deliberately crashes or attempts to crash an aircraft as an act of suicide, with or without the intention of causing harm to passengers on board or civilians on the ground.
+If others are killed, it may be considered an act of murder–suicide or mass murder.
+It is suspected to have been a possible cause in several commercial and private aircraft crashes and has been confirmed as the cause in other instances.
+Determining a motive can be challenging and sometimes impossible for investigators to conclude especially if the suspected pilot sabotages or disengages their in-flight recorder or in-flight tracker.
+In the United States, investigations are primarily undertaken by the National Transportation Safety Board and the Federal Bureau of Investigation (FBI).

-Investigators do not qualify aircraft incidents as suicide unless there is compelling evidence that the pilot was doing so.
-This evidence would include suicide notes, previous attempts, threats of suicide, or a history of mental illness.
-In a study of pilot suicides from 2002–2013, eight cases were identified as definite suicides, with five additional cases of undetermined cause that may have been suicides.
-Investigators may work with terrorism experts, checking for links to extremist groups to try to determine whether the suicide was an act of terrorism.
+Investigators do not classify aircraft incidents as suicides unless there is compelling evidence indicating that the pilot intended suicide.
+This evidence may include suicide notes, past suicide attempts, explicit threats of suicide, a documented history of alcohol abuse, drug addiction, depression, or other forms of mental illness.
+One study conducted on pilot suicides between 2002 and 2013 identified eight cases as definite suicides, along with five additional cases of undetermined cause that may have been suicides.
+In some cases, investigators may collaborate with terrorism experts to investigate potential connections to extremist groups, aiming to ascertain whether the suicide was an act of terrorism.

-A June 2022 Bloomberg News study of crashes involving Western-built commercial airliners revealed that pilot murder-suicides were the second most prevalent cause of airline crash deaths from 2011 to 2020, and that from 1991 to 2020, deaths due to pilot murder-suicides increased while deaths due to accidental causes significantly decreased.
-Furthermore, if China Eastern Airlines Flight 5735 is confirmed to be an intentional act, it will mean that deaths due to intentional acts have exceeded all other causes since the start of 2021.
-However, most cases of suicide by pilot involve general aviation in small aircraft.
-In most of these, the pilot is the only person on board the aircraft.
-In about half of the cases, the pilot had used drugs, usually alcohol or anti-depressants, which would normally have led to a flying ban.
-Many of these pilots have had mental illness histories that they have hidden from regulators.
+A Bloomberg News study conducted in June 2022, focusing on crashes involving Western-built commercial airliners, revealed that pilot murder-suicides ranked as the second most prevalent cause of airline crash deaths between 2011 and 2020.
+Additionally, the study found that deaths resulting from pilot murder-suicides increased over the period from 1991 to 2020, while fatalities due to accidental causes significantly decreased.
+However, most cases of suicide by pilot involve general aviation in small aircraft, where typically the pilot is the sole occupant of the aircraft.
+In approximately half of these cases, the pilot had consumed drugs, often alcohol or antidepressants, which would typically result in a ban on flying.
+Many of these pilots have concealed their mental illness histories from regulators.